sarahbroton/Refactor-Horiseon-202305/README.md

         -In future lessons, student will learn how to make elements "responsive" so that the web application is optimized for any screen size.
 For this project, this is not applicable

 ## Credits
-    * Refactor complied by SBroton.
+- Refactor complied by SBroton
-    * Last updated May 2023
+- Last updated May 2023
-    * With the assistance from Tutors, TA's, AskBSC, and w3schools.com
+- With the assistance from Tutors, TA's, AskBSC, and w3schools.com

 ## License
-    * Please refer to the LICENSE in the repo.
+- Please refer to the LICENSE in the repo